CDCgov/NEDSS-Infrastructure/terraform/aws/modules/development/sas9/README.md

 ## Description

-This module deploys and configures NBS7 development resources for SAS.
+This module deploys and configures NBS 7 development resources for SAS.
 It will deploy an EC2 from a preconfigured AMI with SAS installed

 There are some required scripts and files that need to be on the AMI for use in addition to the core SAS install